Parent

 CTL_ADD

-registers an IO object via epoll_ctl
+registers a target IO object via epoll_ctl

 CTL_DEL

-unregisters an IO object via epoll_ctl
+unregisters a target IO object via epoll_ctl

 CTL_MOD